Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Understanding Bias Inheritance

 \subsection{Gender Bias}

-\textbf{Classification Results.} We present the average classification accuracy for male and female biographies across professions in \Cref{fig:gender_clf_salary}(a) and (b).
-It can be seen that, \textbf{regardless of the types and ratios of bias, adding biased augmentation data consistently improves the performance for majority groups (male) while decreasing the performance for minority groups (female).} This could be attributed to pre-training data imbalance, where male data dominates and male-associated professions are more common \citep{bolukbasi2016man}.
-As biased augmentation is introduced, the model may become increasingly focused on these male-dominated traits to improve accuracy on male.
-We argue that while the results might change if the size of the fine-tuning data is comparable to or larger than pre-training data, this often does not happen since fine-tuning data is often significantly less than pre-training.
+\textbf{Classification Results.} We present the average accuracy for male and female biographies across professions in \Cref{fig:gender_clf_salary}(a) and (b).
+It shows that \textbf{regardless of the types and ratios of bias, adding biased augmentation data consistently improves the performance for majority groups (male) while decreasing the performance for minority groups (female).} This could be attributed to pre-training data imbalance, where male data dominates and male-associated professions are more common \citep{bolukbasi2016man}.
+With biased augmentation, models may increasingly focus on male-dominated traits.
+While the results might change with more fine-tuning data, this often does not happen since it is significantly less than pre-training.

 As for bias types, \textbf{compared to contextual bias, contrastive bias has a stronger effect}, with female accuracy experiencing an even greater decline.
 This may be because contextual bias subtly influences the model through background information, while contrastive bias explicitly reinforces group differences, amplifying existing disparities and resulting in a more pronounced negative effect.
 Among all types, \textbf{contrastive explicit and contextual implicit biases exhibit the most severe effects.} Contrastive explicit bias directly amplifies group differences, allowing the model to quickly learn and reinforce these biases.
 In contrast, contextual implicit bias subtly yet persistently shapes the model via nuanced patterns, fundamentally influencing its decisions.